whe737/Escape-To-Wonderland/README.md

 # About this project
-Game made by Wilson and Kacper in less than a day.
+Game made by Wilson and Kacper for a hackathon.